microsoft/api-extractor.com-website/pages/contributing/building.md

 API Extractor is developed in the [rushstack](https://github.com/microsoft/rushstack/) monorepo on GitHub.

+Contribute to the documentation website in the [api-extractor.com-website](https://github.com/microsoft/api-extractor.com-website) repo on GitHub.

 For general instructions on building API Extractor and guidelines for submitting PRs, please read the [Contributing](https://rushstack.io/pages/contributing/get_started/) documentation for the Rush Stack monorepo.